Class of 2019

 Freshman course should not be too highly expected.
 At the same time, the difficulty and quality of teaching programmes will increase from sophomore year.
 Also, there are many resources outside the classroom, from LSE moodle to professors’ office hour and club activities.
 But the main point is to plan and improve yourself on a day-to-day basis.

-SCIE Teacher: I heard that you showed a great enthusiasm and talent for economics and self-studied many university economics courses when you were a student in SCIE.
+SCIE Interviewer: I heard that you showed a great enthusiasm and talent for economics and self-studied many university economics courses when you were a student in SCIE.
 Now, do you have a deeper understanding of economics？

 Eddy: I hope I have. when I was in high school, I was attracted to the branches of economics such as development and political economics.
 But I focused more on economic theory and narratives like “how does economic growth happen”.